This program covers novel reconstruction and processing methods that are used to improve image quality and lower the dose to the patient.

 1. Differentiate between several different iterative reconstruction methods.

 2. Discuss the advantages of dynamic CT angiography/perfusion studies.

 4. Recognize the imaging advantages of material decomposition imaging.

-This course is open for all.
+This course is meant for technicians.
 However, participants are suggested to complete ""CT: Basic Principles and Concepts of CT Imaging"" course before taking up this course.

 - Introduction to Advanced Techniques

 - Time Resolved CT Angiography